PROFESSOR BOB NOWLAN

 I am a member of the Socialist Party U.S.A., an independent socialist party welcoming of involvement of Marxist and non-Marxist socialists, and famously associated with two of my childhood heroes, Eugene Debs and Norman Thomas.
 I am a Democratic Socialist, rejecting authoritarian, statist, Stalinist and Maoist variants which I believe have falsely claimed to be "socialist" and "communist," and which in actual practice were neither genuinely "socialist" nor "communist."
 I am a strong opponent of fascism and totalitarianism, in all forms and guises, including fascist and totalitarian currents at work in everyday life of contemporary capitalist societies and cultures.

 I maintain passionate interests in film and in music.
 While an undergraduate, I was assistant station manager, music director, and program coordinator for my college radio station, WESU-FM, and I was also a punk/hardcore, post-punk/new wave, and experimental new music disc-jockey.
 I continue to enjoy all these kinds of music, plus many more varieties as well.
 I currently am especially compelled by a great deal of recent and contemporary "indie rock" and "indie pop," including fusions of blues, folk, jazz, and country with rock "roots" sources.
-Of late I have been particularly strongly interested in contemporary Scottish and Northern English indie rock, indie pop, indie folk, indie folk rock, and indie folktronica.
+Of late I have been particularly strongly interested in contemporary Scottish and Northwest English indie rock, indie pop, indie folk, indie folk rock, and indie folktronica.
 And I like a considerable range of "art rock" and "post-rock" music too.
 In addition, I am, further, seriously interested in progressive forms of (especially "conscious") hip-hop (including queer hip-hop or "homo hop") and folk, as well as diverse world musics, in particular those directly conceived as deliberate contributions to progressive social change.
 I enjoy as well a considerable range of electronica, from techno to trance to trip-hop to leftfield and beyond.
 I also enjoy Irish and Scottish "traditional" music, including in contemporary innovative forms, involving multiple fusions and hybrids.
+I even am becoming an enthusiastic fan of contemporary Scottish hip hop!
 And, over the course of many years, I frequently went clubbing, dancing at many gay and mixed gay-straight clubs, in many cities in the US and beyond.
 My all-time favorite rock band is Joy Division.
-I am in early stages of working on a book tentatively titled Ian Curtis and Joy Division in (Theoretical and Critical) Context.
+I am in early stages of working on a book tentatively titled Ian Curtis, the Myth and the Music: Critical Theoretical Perspectives.

 Moving to teach courses in music as cultural studies starting in the spring of 2008 with "Critical Studies in Contemporary Popular Music Cultures" and then continuing in the fall of 2008 with "Music, Protest, and Resistance" and on into the fall of 2009 once again with 'Critical Studies in Contemporary Popular Music Cultures' I find challenging yet exciting.
-And the same is certainly true of the next class of this kind I taught in the fall of 2011 as a senior seminar: "Ian Curtis and Joy Division in (Historical and Cultural) Context."
+And the same is certainly true of the next class of this kind I taught in the fall of 2011 as a senior seminar, "Ian Curtis and Joy Division in (Historical and Cultural) Context," as well as the class I will teach as a combined senior seminar and graduate course in fall of 2014: "Ian Curtis, the Myth and the Music: Critical Theoretical Perspectives."
 Because, all in all, teaching is and long has been where I invest the greatest energy, effort, care, and concern of all the academic, intellectual, and professional work that I do--and, yes, this has been the case ever since I first started teaching at the university level in the spring of 1985.
 Most of all, what I love best about my job, by far, is working with students as a teacher.

 I am active with Eau Claire's progressive, community radio station, WHYS-LP (96.3FM).
-I dj a weekly music show on this station, Insurgence, focusing on progressive music of protest, struggle, resistance, rebellion, revolt, and transformation (as well as classic post-punk and new wave as well as contemporary indie rock, pop, folk, folk rock, and folktronica, especially, once again, from Scotland and Northern England).
+I dj (produce and host) a weekly music show on this station, Insurgence, focusing on progressive music of protest, struggle, resistance, rebellion, revolt, and transformation as well as classic post-punk and new wave along with contemporary indie rock, pop, folk, folk rock, and folktronica, especially from Scotland and England).
 I love it; it is the most fun I have had on a consistent basis since I’ve came to Eau Claire in late June of 1997.
 At WHYS I also served for over three years on the station's Board of Directors as Coordinator/Facilitator, playing a pivotal role in creating an initial managerial structure for our station.

 For many years in college and beyond I concentrated in Irish Studies.
-I have traveled in Ireland seven times as part of extended visits; I am, moreover, of 100% Irish descent.
-All of my ancestors came over in the aftermath of the Great Irish Famine (or "Black 47").
-I am proud of my Irish heritage and have been involved in a whole host of Irish related interests and activities for most of my life.
+I have traveled in Ireland seven times as part of extended visits; I am, moreover, of 100% Irish descent (although I recently discovered I am also 1/8 'Scotch-Irish' and that this 1/8 of my ethnic inheritance traces back to Pictish ancestors).
+All of my Irish ancestors came over in the aftermath of the Great Irish Famine (or "Black 47").
+I am proud of my Irish heritage and have been involved in a host of Irish related interests and activities for most of my life.

-Over the past eleven years, I have branched out, beyond this earlier Irish focus, to explore steadily wide-ranging interests in Scottish history, culture, politics, film, literature, and music as well.
+Over the past twelve years, I have branched out, beyond this earlier Irish focus, to explore steadily wide-ranging interests in Scottish history, culture, politics, film, literature, and music as well.
 Scotland and Scottish Studies have become principal passions of mine.
-I taught two courses in "Scottish Studies" in the 2010-2011 academic year: Scottish Cinema, in the fall of 2010, and Scottish Crime Fiction, in the spring of 2011; I look forward to teaching Scottish Cinema again in the fall 2012 semester, as well as eventually once again teaching Scottish Crime Fiction.
-Eventually I would like to teach a class (or classes) in Scottish Literature, from the late 18th through the early 21st century.
-I have been fortunate to visit Scotland on 16 different occasions since 2003 and travel widely across the country.
+I taught two courses in "Scottish Studies" in the 2010-2011 academic year: Scottish Cinema, in the fall of 2010, and Scottish Crime Fiction, in the spring of 2011, and I taught Scottish Cinema again in the fall 2012 semester.
+I look forward to teaching Scottish Crime Fiction, and Scottish Cinema, yet again and eventually I would like to teach a class (or classes) in Scottish Literature, from the late 18th through the early 21st century.
+I have been fortunate to visit Scotland on 16 different occasions since 2003 and to travel widely across the country.
 I love spending time in and learning about Scotland, past and present.
 Edinburgh is my favorite city in the world but I am also extremely fond of Glasgow as well.
 And I maintain highly positive associations with Aberdeen, Dundee, Islay, Orkney, Shetland, St. Andrews, and Perth as well (not to mention diverse areas across the Western and Central Highlands).
 I am looking forward to doing sustained scholarly work in Scottish Cultural Studies for quite some time to come.
-I am currently working on co-editing a book which will provide a comprehensive introduction to and overview of Scottish Cinema, and this is certainly a most exciting as well as humbling prospect: Directory of World Cinema: Scotland, as part of Intellect Publishing Company's Directory of World Cinema series (which I am co-editing which my University of Wisconsin-Milwaukee friend and colleague, Zach Finch).
+The book I have co-edited with my University of Wisconsin-Milwaukee friend and colleague Zach Finch, and to which I have written or co-written 15 essays and other sections, Directory of World Cinema: Scotland, part of Intellect Publishing Company's Directory of World Cinema series, is currently in production and due out in print by the end of 2014.
+Zach and I expect to co-edit and contribute yet further writing of our own, as well as that from many others, to Directory of World Cinema: Scotland 2, most likely due out by the end of 2017.

 I have traveled many times and quite extensively across Britain beyond Scotland as well (England, Wales, and the Isle of Man).
-I am especially fond of London, Brighton, and Manchester (especially Manchester) among English cities.
+I am especially fond of London, Brighton, and Manchester among English cities (particularly Manchester--which closely rivals Edinburgh as my all-time favorite city in the world).
 I tend to greatly enjoy traveling about, and spending time in, cities--and in this area of the world I particularly like Minneapolis and Milwaukee (I may well retire to live in one or the other of these two cities).
 I've also traveled in, visited, and toured about Paris, Berlin, Vienna, Frankfurt, Cologne, Hamburg, Leipzig, Munich, and Stuttgart.
-And I've been fortunate enough to visit Hawaii on seven separate trips as well.
+And I've been fortunate enough to visit Hawaii on eight separate trips as well (I am especially fond of the Big Island, Oahu, and Maui).

 I live in Eau Claire.
 My partner, Andy Swanson, also works at UWEC, as a lecturer in Mathematics.
-Andy and I have been together since October 31, 1998, and we were married in June of 2000 at the Unitarian Universalist church in Eau Claire.
+Andy and I have been together since October 31, 1998, and we were married in June of 2000 at the Unitarian Universalist church in Eau Claire--as well as in New York City (legally) on December 20, 2013.
 He is the love of my life--a fantastic person, with whom I am truly very fortunate to be together.
 We have a chocolate point Siamese cat, Brendan, born in August of 2003.
 In December of 2010 our dog, Bogart, a fawn Chinese pug, died at the age of 14 years and 3 and 1/2 months; he was a great dog, a beloved friend, and we will always remember him with great fondness.
 We adopted a black Chinese pug puppy, Casey, on May 22, 2011; Casey was born March 23, 2011--he has been a wonderful addition to our family, full of energy and enthusiasm, smart and active, agile and intelligent--a beautiful dog.

 points of interest about me: